-A number of capital cities across the globe have been offering comprehensive virtual tours of their famous neighbourhoods, landmarks and gardens.
-For example, many of Paris’ iconic cultural spots can now be viewed online, from virtual tours of Montmarte's Sacré-Cœur Basilica (click here to embark) to a peek inside the Opéra de Paris (click here).
-To enjoy a private tour of the famous Louvre museum, click here.
+A number of capital cities from London to Washington D.C. have been offering comprehensive virtual tours of their famous neighbourhoods, landmarks and gardens.
+For example, many of Paris’ iconic cultural spots can now be viewed online, from virtual tours of Montmarte's Sacré-Cœur Basilica and the Louvre museum, to a peek inside the Opéra de Paris.

 Highlight's from Ireland's Wild Atlantic Way can now be experienced from home.
 To enjoy a ride on horseback along Streedagh Beach or a surfing session below the Cliffs of Moher, click here.